LibreCodeWizards/BattleShip/README.md

 ```

 #### 2. Run CMake
-Run CMake from the `build` directory to configure the project:
+Run CMake from the `Battleship` directory to configure the project:

 - **Linux/macOS**:
   ```bash